wallabag/doc/en/admin/installation/virtualhosts.md

         </IfModule>
     </Directory>

-    # uncomment the following lines if you install assets as symlinks
-    # or run into problems when compiling LESS/Sass/CoffeScript assets
-    # <Directory /var/www/wallabag>
-    #     Options FollowSymlinks
-    # </Directory>

     # optionally disable the RewriteEngine for the asset directories
     # which will allow apache to simply reply with a 404 when files are
     # not found instead of passing the request into the full symfony stack